cassiocardoso/cassiocardoso.me/src/pages/interview-guide/index.md

 ---
+date: "2018-06-01T22:12:03.284Z"
+path: "/interview-guide"
 title: Running a successful interview
-date: "2018-06-01T22:12:03.284Z"
 ---

 This guide contains an interview script that can be used for both: in-person and online interviews.
 The questions may vary but these are a few that I'm already comfortable with, since I've been using them for a while.